johnpeterman72/johnpeterman72/README.md

 $ cat ~/projects/super_secret_project/README.md
 # TOP SECRET
 This file contains the secret recipe for RIPER technology.
-Access restricted to John Peterman only.
+Access is restricted to JP only.

 DO NOT SHARE WITH ANYONE!